SarangDeshmukh7/Learn-CPP/README.md

 ### Who this notebook is for:
-- beginner
+- Beginner
-- person who wants to understand programming
+- Person who wants to understand programming